Call for virus volunteers yields army of health care workers

 “There’s no reason I couldn’t put in a full shift somewhere.
 And it may come to that.
 I would absolutely be willing to do that.
 But this is the need that they have right now,” she said.

-Associated Press Writer Sophia Eppolito in New York contributed to this report.
+Associated Press photographer John Minchillo in New York contributed to this report.